april 26, 2019

-1. Page speed already plays a significant role in search results and even more so in voice.
+Already plays a significant role in search results and even more so in voice.
 The average website load time for voice search was half the amount for pages generated by a desktop search.

-2. HTTPS sites not using an HTTP are negatively impacted.
 70% of all results generated from voice search was HTTPS sites.
 Using these same searched through desktop, 50% had HTTPS.

-3. Short answers but lots of content: Voice searches focuses on short answers, making FAQs’ a natural choice in many cases.
+Voice searches focuses on short answers, making FAQs’ a natural choice in many cases.
 When it comes to the full content length, the average word count was slightly above 2,300 words.
 To rank for voice search, have short and concise answers along with more detailed content.

-4. FAQ pages showed up almost twice as many times in voice search than in desktop search.
+Showed up almost twice as many times in voice search than in desktop search.